 Audit Committee.
 The Audit Committee was established by our Board of Directors on May 11, 2016.
 The Audit Committee recommends the appointment of our independent registered public accountants, reviews our internal accounting procedures and financial statements and consults with and reviews the services provided by our independent registered public accountants, including the results and scope of their audit.
 The Audit Committee is currently comprised of Messrs.
-Radin (chair) and Pastreich and Dr. Baker.
-Each member of this committee is "independent" within the meaning of applicable SEC rules and standards of the Nasdaq Stock Market (Nasdaq), except Mr. Radin because he was with Radin, Glass & Co., our former independent auditors, until January 2015.
+Radin (chair), Allen and Anderson.
+Each member of this committee is "independent" within the meaning of applicable SEC rules and standards of the Nasdaq Stock Market (Nasdaq).
 The Board of Directors has designated Mr. Radin as the audit committee financial expert, as currently defined under the SEC rules.